Back to California

 Reporting Immigration Enforcement Incidents

-This law requires the Attorney General to create an annual report on immigration enforcement incidents at designated safe locations and allows penalties for non-compliance.
+This law requires the Attorney General to publish an annual report on immigration enforcement incidents at designated safe locations and allows penalties for non-compliance.

 What This Bill Does

-• Requires the Attorney General to publish a yearly report about immigration enforcement activities at designated safe places.
+• Requires the Attorney General to submit a yearly report about immigration enforcement activities at designated safe places to the Legislature, Governor, and post it online.

-• Allows the Attorney General to request information from these locations for compiling the report.
+• Allows the Attorney General to request information from representatives of designated safe locations for compiling the report.

 Who It Names or Affects